 Call for Papers - COVID and Nutrition

-COVID-19 has become a huge healthcare, social and economic threat worldwide during the past few months.
+COVID-19 has posed huge healthcare, social and economic challenges worldwide during the past few months.
 Clinical outcome is poorer in several patient groups at risk for malnutrition.
 Persons with obesity are also at higher clinical risk.
 Nutritional care is therefore of utmost relevance in all COVID-19 patients and may play an important role also in disease prevention.
 Despite the relevance of nutritional research in COVID-19, available evidence is extremely limited.
 From over 75.000 publications on COVID-19 available in PubMed, only 1200 are retrieved when adding nutrition in the search, and just 169 when malnutrition is used as key-word.

 Strengthening the evidence on the potential key role of nutritional status and nutritional care in COVID-19 is therefore an unmet clinical need and an urgent priority.
-ESPEN and World Health Organization Regional Office for Europe have discussed this topic and agreed to open a call for papers on nutritional status and nutritional care in COVID-19 patients, to be hosted in the ESPEN Journals Clinical Nutrition and Clinical Nutrition ESPEN.
-The call will be guest-edited by ESPEN and WHO officers.
+ESPEN and World Health Organization Regional Office for Europe (WHO/Europe) have discussed this topic and agreed to open a call for papers on nutritional status and nutritional care in COVID-19 patients, to be hosted in the ESPEN Journals Clinical Nutrition and Clinical Nutrition ESPEN.
+The call will be guest-edited by ESPEN and WHO/Europe officers.

 Submissions are encouraged on various aspects of nutrition and COVID-19 in all clinical settings (home-care, hospital wards, Intensive Care Unit - ICU) with special priority for (but not limited to):

 - Malnutrition risk and diagnosis in COVID-19 patient cohorts and their impact on clinical outcome.